Click here to listen to a reading of this blog:

-“I started NDT in July 2016 and will never go back on levo.
-For a year and a half, my gp kept upping my dose when I said I felt no better, in fact I felt steadily worse.
+“I started NDT in July 2016 and will never go back on Levothyroxine.
+For a year and a half, my GP kept upping my dose when I said I felt no better, but in fact I felt steadily worse.
 At every raise I felt a bit better then I would reach a plateau, then nosedive.
 Each time would be worse than the last.
-I made the decision to switch to NDT with a lot of support and advice from this site.
+I made the decision to switch to NDT with a lot of support and advice.
 I actually feel bloody great!
 I also have high cortisol issues and I’m working on those too.
-My endo is also supportive but will not prescribe, but hey ho.
+My endocrinologist is also supportive but will not prescribe, but hey ho.
 Onwards and upwards!”

 “Changing to NDT has been a life changer for me.
 I realised how much so the other night when I was looking online for a going out dress to wear to my husbands work do.
 The last time I even considered going to something like this was years ago.
 I can remember it clearly, it was before there was internet shopping and I was looking through a catalogue.
 I couldn’t go to that one even then as I was too ill in the end.

-Although I’m still overweight, I’m getting MY shape back, after years of being a bloated odd shape which didn’t change no matter what I ate or what I did.
+Although I’m still overweight, I’m getting my shape back, after years of being bloated.
 And yesterday I even had the energy to go out Christmas shopping – for fun!
 Don’t sound like much, but goodness it is to me!
 I really thought my life was over before the switch to NDT.”